Veljko Bulajić: Politics

-Although often regarded as the go-to director of SFRY President Josip Broz Tito, Bulajic has been quoted as having mixed views on Tito's legacy both praising his anti-fascist leadership during World War II and his ability to stand up to Joseph Stalin in the Tito–Stalin split of 1948, but also criticizing him for his collectivist policies and the use of political prisons.
-Bulajic’s older brother Stevan Bulajic, who was also a prominent screenwriter and intellectual, was imprisoned at the Goli Otok detention facility after publishing an opinion-editorial criticizing the ruling communist elite for shopping at the diplomatic stores which carried products that were off-limits to the overwhelming majority of the population.
+Although often regarded as the go-to director of SFRY President Josip Broz Tito, Bulajić has been quoted as having mixed views on Tito's legacy both praising his anti-fascist leadership during World War II and his ability to stand up to Joseph Stalin in the Tito–Stalin split of 1948, but also criticizing him for his collectivist policies and the use of political prisons.
+Bulajić's older brother Stevan Bulajić, who was also a prominent screenwriter and intellectual, was imprisoned at the Goli Otok detention facility after publishing an opinion-editorial criticizing the ruling communist elite for shopping at the diplomatic stores which carried products that were off-limits to the overwhelming majority of the population.

-In the late 1990s Bulajic demanded a government inquiry into the misuse of funds allocated to support a film he was writing and directing on the topic of the siege of Sarajevo.
+In the late 1990s Bulajić demanded a government inquiry into the misuse of funds allocated to support a film he was writing and directing on the topic of the siege of Sarajevo.
 Bulajic initially voiced concerns about missing funds directly to the production company and only went public after he did not receive a response.
-Bulajic alluded to the fact that the son of NATO Supreme Allied Commander Europe and U.S. 4-star General Wesley Clark, Wesley Clark Jr., was potentially involved in the misappropriation of the funds.
+Bulajic alluded to the fact that the son of NATO Supreme Allied Commander Europe and U.S. four-star General Wesley Clark, Wesley Clark Jr., was potentially involved in the misappropriation of the funds.
 Clarke had been appointed executive co-producer despite having no film credentials.
 After he went public with his accusations, Bulajic was fired.
 A local magazine later claimed to be in possession of documents showing suspicious bank transfers to Clarke's account.